 “I have today been enabled to conclude the work on the Hebrew sublinear, and am posting Daniel which is the concluding part.
 I bow my knee to thank God for the grace which claimed me and led me to undertake such a task.
 Will you also join my thankfulness to Him Who is the Father of our Saviour and Master?

 “It is over 15 years since this work was commenced: to be precise it was in June 1931 that you and I sat together in a room of Bro.
 Cock's home discussing the Hebrew work: We looked at Psalm 1 of the tentative CV translation.
-From this the programme developed into the production of this sub-linear.
+From this, the program developed into the production of this sub-linear.
 To effect it I made out over 5000 slips for the analysis of the vocabulary, and I estimate that the treatment of the Vade Mecum entailed at least 30,000 slips.
 And now I am at the end.
 But this is only a beginning: the real work for me lies ahead!”

 Services were held in the Mansfield cemetery chapel on August 25.
 A brief message was given by his longtime friend, Brother Edgar G. Jones, based on 1 Corinthians 15:19-28.
 The following thoughts are from that message:

 “Perhaps as much as most of you I have been privileged to have had intimate fellowship with our brother and sister for many years, and there are many things I would say as to the value of that fellowship as it developed from the first day until now.
 To watch Bro.
 Clayton's attention to the truth of God has indeed been a notable experience.
 Much remains with us as a constant reminder of his devotion to the task which had dominated his life, daily, and we constantly give thanks for every reminder that we still have of his labors.